Learning is an Educational Adventure on the Farm!

 Rubber Duck Races – Spider Web – Slides

 Bee Popper – Bee Display

 Pirate Ship – Ball Town – TugOWar

 Special Attractions/Activities for Fall

 Watch our big Pumpkin Chucker cannon, if the weather cooperates!
 (Pumpkins fly up to half a mile!
 Really!)
 Board the Apple Express for a narrated wagon ride through the Enchanted Forest, then out to the apple orchard to learn about apples and other fruits we grow.
-The Apple Express stops at the pumpkin patch where students can pick a pumpkin to take home.
+The Apple Express stops at the u-pick where students can pick a fruit to take home.

 For an extra fee in the Fall: Get lost in a 6-acre Corn Maze and/or try your hand at the Farming Rocks Gem Mining Company (price depends on the size bag of rough that you chose).